noahgsolomon/noahgsolomon/README.md

 ---

-(I build stuff with AI (mainly product) and some in web3 using Next.js and Rust primarily.)
+(I build stuff with AI and some in web3 using Next.js Python and Rust primarily.)

 Shoot me a DM on [x](https://x.com/noahgsolomon)